driftphp/demo/README.md

 # DriftPHP Demo

 This is a simple Demo about how to use properly DriftPHP.
+Please, read carefully our [Documentation](https://drift.io) in order to understand the rationale behind each functionality.

 > Remember.
 This is a demo package.
 We encourage to make us PRs if you find some
 > bugs, but we're not going to add new features unless is necessary.